survivejs/webpack-book/manuscript/loading/02_images.md

 Webpack allows you to load images dynamically based on a condition.
 The techniques covered in the *Code Splitting* chapter are enough for this purpose.
 Doing this can save bandwidth and load images only when you need them or preload them while you have time.

+## Getting Image Dimensions

+Sometimes getting the only reference to an image isn't enough. [image-size-loader](https://www.npmjs.com/package/image-size-loader) emits image dimensions, type, and size in addition to the reference to the image itself.

 ## Referencing to Images

 Webpack can pick up images from style sheets through `@import` and `url()` assuming *css-loader* has been configured.
 You can also refer to your images within code.
 In this case, you have to import the files explicitly: